-10.1 Vertical Mixing
+9.1.
+Vertical mixing

-The discrete form of the ocean subgrid scale physics has been presented in $\S 5.3$ and $\S 6.7$.
+The discrete form of the ocean subgrid scale physics has been presented in section 4.3 and section 5.7.
 At the surface and bottom boundaries, the turbulent fluxes of momentum, heat and salt have to be defined.
-At the surface they are prescribed from the surface forcing (see Chap.
-7), while at the bottom they are set to zero for heat and salt, unless a geothermal flux forcing is prescribed as a bottom boundary condition (i.e. key_trabbl defined, see $\S 5.4.3$), and specified through a bottom friction parameterisation for momentum (see $\S 10.4$).
+At the surface they are prescribed from the surface forcing (see chapter 6), while at the bottom they are set to zero for heat and salt, unless a geothermal flux forcing is prescribed as a bottom boundary condition (i.e. ln_trabbc defined, see subsection 4.4.3), and specified through a bottom friction parameterisation for momentum (see section 9.4).

-In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, A_u^{vm} , A_v^{vm} and A^{vT} (A^{vS}), defined at uw-, vw- and w- points, respectively (see §5.3 and §6.7).
-These coefficients can be assumed to be either constant, or a function of the local Richardson number, or computed from a turbulent closure model (either TKE or GLS formulation).
-The computation of these coefficients is initialized in the zdfini.F90 module and performed in the zdfric.F90, zdftke.F90 or zdfgls.F90 modules.
+In this section we briefly discuss the various choices offered to compute the vertical eddy viscosity and diffusivity coefficients, A_u^{vm} , A_v^{vm} and A^{vT} (A^{vS}), defined at uw-, vw- and w- points, respectively (see section 4.3 and section 5.7).
+These coefficients can be assumed to be either constant, or a function of the local Richardson number, or computed from a turbulent closure model (either TKE or GLS or OSMOSIS formulation).
+The computation of these coefficients is initialized in the zdfphy.F90 module and performed in the zdfric.F90, zdftke.F90 or zdfgls.F90 or zdfosm.F90 modules.
 The trends due to the vertical momentum and tracer diffusion, including the surface forcing, are computed and added to the general trend in the dynzdf.F90 and trazdf.F90 modules, respectively.
-These trends can be computed using either a forward time stepping scheme (namelist parameter ln_zdfexp =true) or a backward time stepping scheme (ln_zdfexp =false) depending on the magnitude of the mixing coefficients, and thus of the formulation used (see §3).

-10.1.1 Constant (key_zdfcst)
+9.1.1.
+Constant (ln_zdfcst)